Performance Management Cycle

 The final stage in most performance management cycles is the performance review.
 This is designed to allow both parties to the process to consider how achievements have met the goals set during the planning stage.
 A review looks at results, both tangible and intangible, and provides the springboard for determining where to concentrate efforts as the cycle returns to the planning stage.

 Performance management will not work very well if it’s only seen as an annual process.
 The performance management cycle works best if it’s used as a series of mini-cycles, throughout the year.
 Then, when it comes to a more detailed review and planning session, there should be no surprises.
-Regular performance review keeps you in constant touch with what is happening, and helps build a more effective performance management process.
+Regular performance reviews keep you in constant touch with what is happening, and helps build a more effective performance management process.
 Remember, performance management is all about performing.
 As Henry Ford astutely observed:

 Many performance management models have one crucial element missing: motivation.
 In motivating performance we have put motivation back at the heart of performance.
 In this resource you will find 10 practical tools covering each stage of the performance cycle, designed to help you start improving performance today.